SkymouseStudios/skymse-jekyll/_drafts/establishing-a-niche.md

 - Branding
 - Business
 author: Austin Graf
-title: 'ESTABLISHING A NICHE: '
+title: 'Establishing a Niche: '
 subtitle: A Look at Etsy
 description: How to establish a niche market and the benefits and limitations of securing a niche.
 A review of Etsy, their marketing strategy, and their intended audience.